 Move items in bins with lids.

-If you have to drop off your stuff in a big bin and then move it to the dorm, it can be stressful with small things falling all over the place while transferring them into this bin.
+If you have to drop off your belongings in a large bin and then move them to the dorm, it can be stressful with small items falling all over the place while transferring them into this bin.
 Storing items in containers where they will be staying for the remainder of the year works best.
 I like these large drawer bins that can be carried and stored directly under the bed (Affiliate Link) for easy access.

 Divide your stuff into zones before leaving the house.